Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget: Method

-Contrary to an ablation study performed in \cite{dwibedi2021}, we find that topk-NN lookup improves performance.
+In contrast to the result of an ablation study in \cite{dwibedi2021}, we find that topk-NN lookup improves performance during CT.
 We argue that this is enabled by the high quality of the initialized NNCLR latent representation on top of the pre-trained MAE features.
-Consequently, we can adjust the strength of the augmentation effect by using a higher value for $k$.
+Consequently, we can increase the strength of the data-driven augmentation effect from the {topk-NN} lookup by using a higher value for $k$ during CT.